raziel-aleman/go-kanban-cli/README.md

 * `model.go`: Contains the main application logic, the Bubble Tea model (`Kanban`), and the `Update`, `View`, and `Init` methods.
 * `task.go`: Defines the `Task` struct and related methods.
 * `form.go`: Defines the `Form` struct and related methods.
-* `datastore.go`: Defines logic to handle to read from storage and write to storage.
+* `datastore.go`: Defines methods to read from storage and write to storage.
-* `storage.json`: Prersistent storage.
+* `storage.json`: Persistent storage.
 * `constants.go`: Defines keybindings like `QuitKeys`.

-*(Adjust these assumed files based on your actual project structure)*

 ## Dependencies